nmondal/cowj/manual/plugins.md

 # Guide to Write COWJ Plugins

-[toc]
+[TOC]

 ## About : Plugins

-Basic idea of a plugin is one can have sort of LEGO blocks, that one can insert into approriate point at will - and thus, can extend the experience of the base engine one created.
+Basic idea of a plugin is one can have sort of LEGO blocks, that one can insert into appropriate point at will - and thus, can extend the experience of the base engine one created.

 A very simple example of plugin is codecs, coder-decoder